1. What is a Newborn Care Specialist?

 7. Boston Newborn Care Frequently Asked Questions Can I have the Newborn Care Specialist travel with our family on vacation?

-Yes, make sure that is agreed upon prior to hire.
+Yes, make sure that is agreed upon prior to hiring.
 All expenses for the Newborn Care Specialist’s food, travel, etc. are the responsibility of the family.

 8. How is the Newborn Care Specialist paid?